 - Client authentication and key exchange

 - Record protocol: The record protocol in SSL appears only after successful completion of the handshake between client and server.
-This protocol provides two services to SSL connections as follows:
+The protocol offers two defined services to SSL connections which are as follows:

-- Integrity– The handshake protocol also defines a shared secret key (MAC) that is used for assuring the message integrity.
+- Integrity: A shared secret key (MAC) is specified by a handshake protocol which is used for assuring the message integrity.

-- Alert protocol: If an error is detected by client or server, the detecting party sends an alert message to the another party.
+- Alert protocol: If an error is identified by client or server, the identifying party sends an alert message to another party.
 In case the error is fatal, both the parties rapidly close the SSL connection.

 Definition of TLS

 Transport Layer Security (TLS) is an IETF (Internet Engineering Task Force) standardization commencement, which aimed to come out with an Internet standard version of SSL.
 Netscape passed the protocol over the IETF because it wanted to standardize SSL.